jonmadison/zero-to-api-talk/0toApi.md

 ^Now that we have that out of the way, let's get some stuff installed that'll help us along

 ^Thing is, express-generator is okay, but it assumes that you're building an entire website.
 It gives us a little too much (not as much as rails however ;-) so there's cruft to remove in the directory structures, and the app driver.
 I detail that in the github repo notes.

+^[SAY] Now that we've created the project skeleton, let's take a step back, and thnk about our design.

 ---
 ![fill filtered](./images/rest1.jpg)